anduvanenko/AbbyWeatherApp/README.md

 Just pushing for now since I can now input any state and city in without issues (that I know of so far). going to work on error handling down the road if there is no input, etc.

+UPDATE 2:
+created another branch, weatherUpdates had daily, hourly, mulitday pull better data down still working on fixing multiday because one of the labels isn't working right for high and low temperatures still working on adding which days are nice for the week have some other adjustments I want to do but otherwise focusing on functionality of project

 Apologize in advance for the essay, but I wanted to make sure my thought process was put out there and everything I would do different on this project seeing how I started the project a bit late this week on top of working full time.
 Also I do relate a lot of my life and random topics throughout it.
 Just so my personality shows a bit more throughout this :D